democat3457/FireResistanceTiers/README.md

-Fire Resistance Tiers minecraft mod
+# Fire Resistance Tiers
+A minecraft mod that can configure how effective fire resistance is